PjrCodes/docs/README.md

 - [SkyBlock (Season 6)](SkyBlock/ "SkyBlock") - A close-to-home SkyBlock experience but with teaming, banking and challenges.

-- [Derpitcraft (Season 9)](Derpitcraft/ "Derpitcraft") **(Currently unavailable)** - Our flagship gamemode, the best vanilla-like SMP with advanced moderation, tight discord integration, a robust teaming system and much more to provide the best experience possible.
+- [Derpitcraft (Season 10)](Derpitcraft/ "Derpitcraft") - Our flagship gamemode, the best vanilla-like SMP with advanced moderation, tight discord integration, a robust teaming system and much more to provide the best experience possible.

 **We have a Discord Server where we announce updates, and interact with the community.
 Our server is also tightly integrated with Derpitcraft, our Hermitcraft-like vanilla economy SMP, with our custom Discord bot called The Oracle.**